Add a little Smoke and Flavor to your meat with a propane smoker

 Who propane smokers are best suited for?

-Propane smokers are well suited for beginners and those seeking simplicity.
+A liquid propane gas smoker is well suited for beginners and those seeking simplicity.
 Many experienced users prefer charcoal smokers as these can yield the best flavors when combined with good quality lump charcoal.
 However, charcoal smokers do require more experience and attention, thus more work.

 Propane smokers are simple to operate, light up the gas burner, set the desired temperature, and let rip!
 Propane smokers still yield amazing flavors when combined with good quality wood flavors.